nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 As you can see from the diagram, the components call `showPopupXXX(...)` in `MainWindow` instead of calling it from `PopupHandler` directly.

-This is to reduce coupling for each of the Ui components as they will not have a dependency on `PopupHandler` to call any of the popup.
-Also, it avoids the issue of deeply nested passing of `PopupHandler`.
+This is to reduce coupling for each of the Ui components as they will not have a dependency on `PopupHandler` to call any of the popups.
+Also, it avoids the issue of having deeply nested passing of `PopupHandler`.

 #### Executing command in Popup

-The sequence diagram below shows successful execution of a command in popup
+The sequence diagram below shows the successful execution of a command in popup

 ![Execute Popup](images/ExecutePopupSequenceDiagram.png)